When people are not given a chance to offer feedback, the risk that project outcomes are misaligned to Client expectations increases.

 The trouble is, when you work on important projects, with lots of different stakeholders who represent different interests or expertise, engaging and involving everyone you need as the project progresses can become a gruelling and impractical process.

 Surveys can be a great way to get large volumes of feedback on a wide range of topics.
-However they can lack specific context to work effectively on evolving projects and they are restricted to one-way feedback so always only as good as your questions.
+However, even the best surveys are usually:

 Once you have some feedback, you need to review what people have told you and make a decision about what to do next.
 Should you make small tweaks or radical changes?